 How Long Do I Have to File an Assault Injury Lawsuit in Florida?

 You only have a limited amount of time to file a civil lawsuit for damages.
-In Florida, the statute of limitations is four years in personal injury cases.
+In Florida, the statute of limitations is four years for assault cases and other claims based on intentional torts.
 The four-year clock starts running on the date of your assault.

 If you were hurt, it’s never too early to speak with an experienced attorney.
 The sooner we can start investigating your claim, the better your chances of recovering full compensation.
-Get the legal advice you deserve by calling Shaked Law Firm for a free case evaluation today.
+Get the legal advice you deserve by calling Shaked Law Personal Injury Lawyers for a free case evaluation today.

 Contact a Miami Assault Injury Lawyer for a Free Consultation

 If you were a victim of assault, you deserve all of the justice that the law has to offer.
 Police and prosecutors can handle the criminal charges.
-You can trust a Miami assault injury lawyer at Shaked Law Firm to fight for your right to financial compensation.
+You can trust a Miami assault injury lawyer at Shaked Law Personal Injury Lawyers to fight for your right to financial compensation.
 Just call to schedule a free case review today.